Mrinal Pande

 Mrinal Pande (born 26 February 1946) is an Indian television personality, journalist and author, and until 2009 chief editor of Hindi daily Hindustan.

 Early life and education

 Pande was born in Tikamgarh, Madhya Pradesh, 26 February 1946.
-She studied initially at Nainital and then completed her Master's degree from Allahabad University.
+She studied initially at Nainital and then completed her master's degree from Allahabad University.

 Career

 In her report on the life of indian women in the countryside (2003), she criticizes the widespread taboo in India of everything to do with the body and sexuality.

+In 1983, she published her short story, "Girls" in the Hindi weekly Dharmyug, and in English language translation in the weekly Manushi in the same year.